stroiman/respect/Documentation.md

 ```

 ## Test Metadata

+**Note** I'm working at completely replacing this feature.
+This is greatly
+inspired by my solution for FSpec, where it wasn't ideeal.
+But it's even worse
+for OCaml/Reason, as there is no runtime type information.

 You can add metadata to a group or an example.
 And if you have metadata on a
 parent group, you can override it in a child group.
 The metadata is added using